October 12 - 23, 2017 (12 days and 10 nights)

 AOMORI - LAKE TOWADA - MORIOKA (B)

-We'll visit Nebuta Gallery, where colossal floats used for the summer Aomori Nebuta Matsuri are displayed.
-These huge floats (nebuta) are constructed of painted washi paper pasted over a wire frame and often depict gods, samurai warriors, kabuki actors, historical and mythical figures from Japanese culture, including characters from the popular NHK Taiga Drama historical TV series.
-We'll continue on to enjoy a scenic drive along the picturesque Oirase River Valley, one of Japan's major tourist attractions of the Towada-Hachimantai National Park during the autumn season.
-The Oirase stream flows along the scenic Oirase Gorge, winding among trees with brilliant red, yellow and orange colors along with dozens of waterfalls cascading down into the stream from the walls of the gorge.
-We'll drive by scenic Towada-ko, the largest crater lake on Honshu Island, drained by the Oirase River.
-Located on the border between Aomori and Akita prefectures, its bright blue color is due to its great depth.
-We'll continue on to spend the night in Morioka, one of the most appealing old castle towns in Japan with a long history of ironware making.
-We'll visit the Morioka Tezukuri Mura (Handy Works Center), a facility where you can "see, touch, and create" various craftworks and foods of Morioka.
-Wood work, pottery, metal work, ironwork and tie-dye workshops are set-up where you can observe experienced craftsmen at work.
+Aomori prefecture is also noted as Japan's largest producer of apples and you'll find many apple-related products available at many of the souvenir shops in this prefecture.
+We'll visit an apple orchard to enjoy an apple picking experience (subject to availability).
+Our travels continue on to enjoy a relaxing drive along the picturesque Oirase River Valley, one of Japan's major tourist attractions of the Towada-Hachimantai National Park during the autumn season.
+The Oirase stream flows along the scenic Oirase Gorge, winding among trees with brilliant red, yellow and orange colors together with waterfalls cascading down into the stream from the walls of the gorge.
+We'll drive by scenic Towada-ko, the largest crater lake on Honshu Island.
+Located on the border between Aomori and Akita prefectures, its bright blue color is due to its great depth and is noted as the third-deepest lake in Japan.
+We'll continue on to spend the night in Morioka, one of the most appealing old castle towns in Japan with a long history of ironware production.
+We'll visit Morioka Tezukuri Mura (Handy Works Center), a village with several workshops featuring hand-crafted traditional goods such as wooden toys, pottery, tie-dyed merchandise, cast ironware and more.
 Enjoy the experience of making your own nambu senbei at one of the workshops.
 Dinner will be on your own this evening to try some of the local cuisine offered at one of the restaurants located at the train station near the hotel.
 Specialties of Morioka are wanko-soba (soba noodles served in tiny bowls) and reimen (cold firm Chinese noodles).